qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 # Day 2

 <img loading="lazy" src="/static/img/tin_cup/day_2_0.jpg"></img>
-*Jacob takes the opportunity to stay above the foliage*
+*Jacob takes an opporunity to stay above the foliage*

 Neither of us slept super well: cold and wet.
 Back in the cloud.
 We ate and packed up, leaving around 9.